-The Bank is continually refining and mapping the entire loan portfolio against environmental, social, and governance risks for each sector of activity (such as agriculture, construction, transport, etc.) to identify the necessary measures to mitigate the potential negative effects of climate change on outstanding loans.
+The Bank is continually refining and mapping the entire loan portfolio regarding environmental, social, and governance risks for each sector of activity (such as agriculture, construction, transport, etc.) to identify the necessary measures to mitigate the potential negative effects of climate change on outstanding loans.
+The result of the ESG analysis consists in an ESG score that will be fully integrated in the overall rating of the client (medium-term target - at the moment BT is monitoring and testing the impact of the ESG Score in the customer rating and creating a solid baseline).